-Earlier this month, Lexus released a mysterious teaser video along with the message that it was “
+Earlier this month, Lexus released a mysterious teaser video along with the message that it was “bringing motion to life

 It turns out that simply meant a series of obscure design events as well as a new global advertising campaign starting next month that will center on the theme 'Amazing In Motion.'

 Featured in the campaign will be humanoid puppets creating using techniques borrowed from the development of Lexus cars, including 3D printing, fine materials and woodworking skills.